TallesValiatti/SemanticKernelInto/README.md

 # Creating an Intelligent Agent for Database Queries with Azure OpenAI

-This repo is about developing an agent to query a database containing product sales data.
+This repo demonstrates the implementation of an intelligent agent designed to query a database containing product sales data.

-The goal is to create an agent that can engage in fluid and continuous conversation with the user, and, when requested, generate and execute SQL queries on the database.
+The agent is built to engage in fluid and continuous conversation with users, dynamically generating and executing SQL queries on the database as needed.
+Powered by Azure OpenAI, the agent leverages advanced natural language processing to understand user intents and translate them into precise database operations.

-Azure OpenAI will be used to power the application.
-The tutorial will guide you through creating the cloud resource, deployment, and saving the necessary information for integration with the Semantic Kernel.
+The implementation integrates the Semantic Kernel, ensuring the agent can perform context-aware interactions and efficiently manage complex queries within a .NET environment.
+This setup showcases how to build conversational AI that seamlessly interacts with structured data.